codechefmarc/localist_drupal/README.md

 ## Helper migration plugin - Group taxonomy reference

-Groups are always imported into the `localist_groups` taxonomy, but in the examples, are not connected to the event migration.
+Groups are always imported into the `localist_groups` taxonomy, but in the examples, are not connected to events.
 To retrieve the group name and use it as an entity reference (similar to how filters are handled), use the `extract_localist_groups` helper plugin.
-This requires to setup of an entity reference field on the event content type.
+This requires the setup of an entity reference field on the event content type.

 `(custom event migration)`
 ```yml